MicrosoftDocs/power-pages-docs/power-pages-docs/configure/configure-multistep-form-subgrid.md

 ## Disassociate action

-Enabling a **Disassociate action** allows a user to remove the link between the record represented by the currently viewed [basic form](entity-forms.md) and the record represented by the selected row in the subgrid, as long as the Append and AppendTo privileges have been granted by [Table Permissions](assign-entity-permissions.md) for the applicable table types.
+Enabling a **Disassociate action** allows a user to remove the link between the record represented by the currently viewed [basic form](basic-forms.md) and the record represented by the selected row in the subgrid, as long as the Append and AppendTo privileges have been granted by [table permissions](../security/table-permissions.md) for the applicable table types.

 ### Disassociate action settings